 If you thought this was it and the Last Desert story came to an end, think again and stay tuned.
 You’ll enjoy what comes next! 🙂 There were a few busses waiting for us in the port, to take us to the airport.
 I had an evening flight to Buenos Aires, where I was hosted in the same hotel I used on my way in.
 Everything well, and the flight went smooth this time.

 As I arrived around 23:00 in Buenos Aires, I encounter the same money issue: I didn’t have enough pesos for the taxi ride to the hotel and the drivers wouldn’t take US dollars.
-The exchange office in the airport was already closed, so I had to look online for a company with an office in the airport where I could book a cab and pay online with my credit card.
+The exchange office in the airport was already closed, so I had to look online for a company with an office in the airport where I could book a cab and pay online with my best bad credit card.
 I finally arrived at the hotel, somewhere after midnight.
 My flight home was later, so I still had half a day to stroll on Buenos Aires streets.
 The same ritual as ten days ago: wake up in the morning, had the so called “breakfast” (two slices of cheese and one croissant), looking for Wi-Fi throughout the hotel, although I don’t know why I hoped something would change while I was away.
 Of course Wi-Fi only worked in the lobby and there only if there were no more that 4-5 people connected.
 Aww, how I missed the fast internet in Romania!